 2. Medium sedan - Chevrolet Impala, Ford Fusion, Honda Accord, Nisan Altima and Toyota Camry.

 3. Large Sedan - Buick LaCrosse, Chrysler 300, Ford Taurus, Nissan Mixima and Toyota Avalon.

 Thus, the estimates are not reliable estimates for all cars.

-Fuel costs were based on an average price of $1.195 per gallon of regular unleaded gasoline, weighted 20 percent full-serve and 80 percent self-serve.
+Fuel costs were based on an average price of $3.278 per gallon of regular unleaded gasoline, weighted 60 percent city and 40 percent high-way driving.
 Insurance figures were based on personal use of vehicles driven less than 10 miles to or from work, with no young drivers.
 Normal depreciation costs were based on the vehicle's trade-in value at the end of four years or at 60,000 miles.
 American Automobile Association (AAA) analysis covers vehicles equipped with standard and optional accessories, including automatic transmission, air conditioning, power steering, power disc brakes, AM/FM stereo, driver-and passenger side air bag, anti-lock brakes, cruise control, tilt steering wheel, tinted glass, emission equipment and rear window defogger.